 The primary endpoint will be the global health status/QoL scale (questions 29 and 30 of the EORTC-QLQ-C30) at 6 months post intervention.
 Assuming 50 units are randomised to either the DESI intervention (25 units) or control (usual care - 25 units) then we can estimate a preliminary sample size assuming a fixed number of clusters (k=50) and try to recruit a set number of women per cluster [12].
 Data from the EORTC Reference Manual [13] suggests a mean global health status/QoL scale of 58.2 with a standard deviation (SD) of 25.6 for women aged 70 or more with breast cancer.
 Cocks and colleagues [14] suggested the following guidelines for interpretation of the global health status/QoL that estimates for trivial, small, and medium mean differences were 1, 7, and 13 points respectively.

 Assuming a SD of 26 points for the global health status/QoL scale and a mean difference of 7 or more points on the global health status/QoL scale between the groups is of clinical/practical importance (a “small” standardised effect size of 0.27).
-With no allowance for clustering; for PET versus surgery DESI comparison with 291 eligible women per group we will have 90% power of detecting this difference or more as statistically significant between the groups at the 5% two-sided level.
+With no allowance for clustering; for the PET versus surgery DESI comparison with 291 eligible women per group we will have a 90% power of detecting this difference or more as statistically significant between the groups at the 5% two-sided level.
 If we assume an intra-class correlation of 0.05 then allowing for the clustered RCT design we will need to recruit 25 more women, eligible for using the decision aids, per cluster (i.e. 50 clusters x 25 women), 1,250 in total (this assumes a design effect of 2.2).
 With a 20% loss to follow-up by 6 months we need to recruit 34 women per cluster (50 clusters x 34 women) or 1,700 in total (850 per group).
 Based on our site recruitment data the majority of the sites will pass this number of cases after being in operation for 24 months.

 1.5 Randomisation